-Since the introduction of the tax expenditure concept by the U.S. Treasury Department in 1967, there has been considerable controversy about what should be considered to be a tax expenditure and about what baseline should be used in estimating a special provision's revenue impact.
-In part, the controversy has been about technical points from economic theory, and in part, it has been an ideological argument between proponents of different visions of an ideal tax system.
+Since the introduction of the tax expenditure concept by the U.S. Treasury Department in 1967, there has been considerable controversy about what should be considered a tax expenditure and about what baseline should be used in estimating a special provision's revenue impact.
+In part, the controversy has been about technical points from economic theory; and in part, it has been an ideological argument between proponents of different visions of an ideal tax system.
 This controversy has tended to obscure the goal of tax expenditure reporting, which is to serve as a starting point for evaluating whether special features of the tax law should be continued, modified, or replaced.

-This report roughly follows the logic put forward by the staff of the congressional Joint Committee on Taxation in a recent report A Reconsideration of Tax Expenditure Analysis.1 It defines tax expenditures to be provisions of the tax law that deliberately depart from the general structure of the tax, generally with the goal of influencing taxpayer behavior.
-More general questions of tax policy, such as what should be taxed and at what rates, are outside the scope of tax expenditure analysis.
-This is to limit the scope of the analysis, not because these questions are not important.
+This report roughly follows the logic put forward by the staff of the congressional Joint Committee on Taxation in a recent report A Reconsideration of Tax Expenditure Analysis.1 It defines tax expenditures to be provisions of tax law that deliberately depart from the general structure of the tax, generally with the goal of influencing taxpayer behavior.
+Larger questions of tax policy, such as what should be taxed and at what rates, are outside the scope of tax expenditure analysis.
+These questions are important, but beyond the scope of this analysis.